arian/arian.github.io/_posts/2025-06-24-relatedness-aggregation-in-elasticsearch.md

   traversal and ranking of any relationship within a domain, 2016, Trey Grainger et al.][skg]
 - [High-Quality Recommendation Systems with Elasticsearch][doug-recsys]

-Here I'll just show you a beginning how we can achieve similar and the same things with Elasticsearch.
+Here I'll just show you a beginning how we can achieve something similar with the Elasticsearch `significant_terms` aggregation and the same scoring with a painless scoring script.

 ## The `significant_terms` aggregation